Mihirbhadauria/ADF-metadata-driven-pipeline/README.md

 ## 🔧 How to Use

-1. Deploy Metadata Table: Use the provided schema to deploy your md_Source table.
+**1. Deploy Metadata Table:** Use the provided schema to deploy your md_Source table.

-2. Configure Sources: Populate the metadata table with the source system details (ODBC, REST, SMB).
+**2. Configure Sources:** Populate the metadata table with the source system details (ODBC, REST, SMB).

-3. Set up ADF Pipelines: Import pipelines from this repo into ADF.
+**3. Set up ADF Pipelines:** Import pipelines from this repo into ADF.

-4. Run Master Pipeline: Triggers ingestion for all active sources dynamically.
+**4. Run Master Pipeline:** Triggers ingestion for all active sources dynamically.

 ## 🧩 Sample Metadata Row (for SMB)
 ```json